Fried ice cream

-Fried ice cream is a dessert made of a scoop of ice cream that is frozen hard, breaded or coated in a batter, and quickly deep-fried, creating a warm, crispy shell around the still-cold ice cream.
+Fried ice cream is a dessert made of a scoop of ice cream that is frozen hard, then breaded or coated in a batter before being quickly deep-fried, creating a warm, crispy shell around the still-cold ice cream.
+It is common in Chinese and Mexican cuisine.

 Origin

 There are conflicting stories about the dessert's origin.
 Some claim that it was first served during the 1893 Chicago World's Fair, where the ice cream sundae was also invented.
 Though in 1894, a Philadelphia company was given credit for its invention describing: "A small, solid [cake] of the ice cream is enveloped in a thin sheet of pie crust and then dipped into boiling lard or butter to cook the outside to a crisp.
 Served immediately, the ice cream is found to be as solidly frozen as it was first prepared."

-A third claim, beginning in the 1960s proposes that fried ice cream was invented by Japanese tempura.
+It may be derived in part from Baked Alaska, originating earlier in the 19th century, which puts ice cream under a quickly broiled meringue.

+Preparation

+The dessert is commonly made by taking a scoop of ice cream frozen well below the temperature at which ice cream is generally kept, possibly coating it in raw egg, rolling it in cornflakes or cookie crumbs, and briefly deep frying it.
+The extremely low temperature of the ice cream prevents it from melting while being fried.

+It may be sprinkled with cinnamon and sugar and a touch of peppermint; whipped cream or honey may be used, as well.

 Associations with national cuisines

 In the United States, fried ice cream has been associated with Asian cuisine, appearing in reviews of Chinese, Japanese, and Polynesian restaurants in the "Dining Out" section of the New York Times in the 1970s.

-It also came to be associated with Mexican cuisine, in large part due to national chain Chi-Chi's adopting a fried ice cream made with tortillas and cinnamon as its "signature dessert" when it opened in the early 1980s.
+It also came to be associated with Mexican cuisine, in large part due to national chain Chi-Chi's adopting a fried ice cream made with tortillas and cinnamon as its "signature dessert" when it opened in 1975.

 In Australia, fried ice cream is strongly associated with Asian cuisine and particularly Australian Chinese cuisine.
 It is frequently served with caramel sauce.

-The dessert is commonly made by taking a scoop of ice cream frozen well below the temperature at which ice cream is generally kept, possibly coating it in raw egg, rolling it in cornflakes or cookie crumbs, and briefly deep frying it.
-The extremely low temperature of the ice cream prevents it from melting while being fried.
-It may be sprinkled with cinnamon and sugar and a touch of peppermint, though whipped cream or honey may be used as well.

-The Asian recipe usually uses tempura batter.
-Mexican versions use corn flakes, nuts, cookie crumbs, or tortillas for coating.
-Common flavors in Asian restaurants are green tea, vanilla, taro, and red bean.

-In popular culture

-In the 1984 Scottish film Comfort and Joy, two branches of an Italian-Scottish family come to blows when the side known for its fish and chips starts selling ice cream under the name "Mr Bunny" in direct competition with the other branch, which is already selling ice cream under the brand "McCool."
-Local DJ Alan "Dickie" Bird successfully mediates a solution the radio station's Katy Pollock mention a Chinese delicacy called ice cream fritters.
-McCool and Mr Bunny thus embark on a joint venture to make and sell them under the trade name "Frosty Hots."